puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_conditional.markdown

 Puppet compares the control expression to each of the cases, in the order they are listed (except for the `default` case, which always goes last).
 When it finds a matching case, it will treat that value as the value of the expression and ignore the remainder of the expression.

-If none of the cases match, Puppet will **fail compilation with an error,** so you should always have a default case.
+If none of the cases match, Puppet will **fail compilation with an error.**

-See "Cases" below for details on how Puppet matches different kinds of cases.
+See "Case Matching" below for details on how Puppet matches different kinds of cases.

 #### Control Expressions